joshed-io/reveal-hugo/exampleSite/content/home/usage.md

 # Slide 4
 ```

-Use `weight` to specify the order
+Use `weight` to specify the order relative to other files.

 ---

-## Make a presentation for any Hugo section
+## For any Hugo section

 In `content/{section}/_index.md`: